sgoacosta/MCDC/MATHEMATICAL_ANNEX.md

 ## 1. Basic geometry of MCDC 2.0
 - Two fixed cones: Polar Cone (north) and Crucial Cone (south).
-- CED (Cincture Equatorial Dynamic): join of the cones dynamic east–zenith–west arc that represents the apparent motion of the sky.
+- CED (Cincture Equatorial Dynamic): dynamic band formed by the intersection of the two cones that contains the east–zenith–west trajectories that represents the apparent motion of the sky.
 - Observer‑centric approach: in this case the origin of the system is the observer on the Earth’s surface.

 ### 1.1 Cones in classical conical form